digitranslab/jumpstart/docs/versioned_docs/version-2.65.0/tutorial/tooljet-api.md

 ## Security

-The ToolJet API is secured with an access token created by you in your `.env` file.
+The JumpStart API is secured with an access token created by you in your `.env` file.
 You need to pass the access token in the `Authorization` header to authenticate your requests.
 The access token should be sent in the format `Basic <access_token>`.

 <details>